Support Your Back When Riding Horses

 By Heather Sansom

-Finding time to exercise can be a challenge at this time of year: farm chores, yard work, summer vacations, competition, you name it, it’s on your plate.
+Finding time to exercise can be a challenge: farm chores, yard work, summer vacations, competition, you name it, it’s on your plate.
 Unexpected downtime due to back injury or strain would really put a kink in your summer plans.

 If you are competing, you have a lot invested in every minute you spend under a judge’s eye.
 The additional fatigue created by the preparation involved in simply arriving at the show grounds places more demands on your body than your regular riding routine.
 Your fitness level for this added demand can make all the difference between placing well or not at all.